exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 Nobody memorizes spells anymore.
 Instead, (taking a page from Microlite20) each spell you cast costs you hit points.
 This means magic use is *important* -- only the most powerful wizards will use minor magics for trivial tasks.

 Cost is a flat 2x the level of the spell or the spell's trait value (minimum of 1).
-You can cast spells of a level up to one half the level of whatever trait gives you spells.
-Casting a spell at a higher level costs HP as if it were that higher level (and you have to have a high enough magic trait to do it).
+If you're using one of the options that doesn't use a strict spell list, cost doubles for every level over your magic trait's value (figure out the normal cost if you were of that level, then double it).

 If you cast a spell that drops you to 0 or fewer HP, you've just poured the last of your life into the magic.
 Make two saving throws, versus base difficulty (9) plus however much the spell cost you in HP, then choose your outcomes, assigning the results of each dice as you prefer, one to "Spell", one to "Caster".
 Regardless of what you choose, the spell's effects will be dramatic (this is how curses unto the seventh generation happen).
 If your hero does die, the GM should make it legendary -- it's fueled by a life, after all!

-(Spell) The spell goes off better than intended (name a beneficial result within the scope and flavor of the spell) OR the spell performs in a very unpredictable way with increased power (GM's option if it's bad or indifferent for you or someone you care about).
+Spell:  (Success) The spell goes off better than intended (name a beneficial result within the scope and flavor of the spell) OR (Failure) the spell performs in a very unpredictable way with increased power (GM's option if it's bad or indifferent for you or someone you care about).

-(Caster) You fall unconscious immediately, waking in an hour or two with 1 HP, OR you immediately lapse into the "dying state" (or just die outright).
+Caster: (Success) You fall unconscious immediately, waking in an hour or two with 1 HP, OR (Failure) you immediately lapse into the "dying state" (or just die outright).

 HP loss from spell casting is regained exactly as any other HP is.